rgeneaux/PyMoDAQ/docs/src/tutorials/new_plugin.rst

 files and folders. :numref:`template_structure` highlights the package initial structure.
 You'll have to:

 * rename with the new package name the two directories **highlighted in red**.
-* fill in the appropriate information in plugin_info.toml and README.rst files, **highlighted in green**.
+* fill in the appropriate information in pyproject.toml and README.rst files, **highlighted in green**.
 * rename the python instrument file, **highlighted in purple** with the dedicated instrument name (see :ref:`plugin_development` for details on instrument, python file and class name convention).
 * add appropriate default settings in the config_template.toml file (do not rename it) in the resources folder.